ikkiller/ikkiller/README.md

 - Designing/implementing cloud native CI/CD solutions.
 - Automating repetitive operational task using custom python scripts.
 - Migrating on-premises infrastructure to the cloud for fintech’s and software houses.

-I’ve worked with companies new and old, so let's get in touch and start designing your cloud, on-premises or even a hybrid IT infrastructure solution.
+I’ve worked with companies new and old, so let's get in touch and start designing your
+* cloud,
+* on-premises or
+* even a hybrid IT infrastructure solution.

 📫 You can reach me through
 - Email: i.khan@kcloudreviews.com

+Please provide as much details as possible when contacting.

 <!---
 ikkiller/ikkiller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.